noobidido/WC22-Knock-Out-Simulation/README.md

 In fact we use the following formula to calculate the expected win of $1^{st}$ team over the $2^{nd}$ team:

 # $$\frac{1}{1 + 10^\{R_{2} - R_{1}}}$$

+Now, that we have a better understanding of how to make the simulation, let's start working by

 ### Collecting Rating points
 This project was done in a night.
 So the code is probably not written in the best of ways.
 Also, I did not make the code super reusable.
 Instead of taking a list of World Cup winning teams and their ratings from a website, I hard coded their name and rating points in a text file.
 I went through all the 32 teams across 8 groups to get their FIFA ratings.
 I figured it'll be easier and faster than automating the process for a single use.